Bristol Mountain Ski Resort: Trails

 Bristol Mountain Ski Resort has 35 slopes and trails, and terrain parks including a progressive terrain park (Shooting Star) and the Morning Star Terrain Park has been relocated to Galaxy trail.
 New for the 2014–15 season is Family Cross on Orion's Belt and various Rail Gardens on Galaxy and the midpoint between Rocket and Meteor.
 New for the 2015–16 season is the addition of Lower Universe trail on the North side of the mountain.
 The longest trail/run is about two miles and is made up of three trails, starting at Milky Way, then to Eclipse, and Infinity.
 All three are easy trails; this goes around the backside of the mountain.

 The trail names all have to do with space.
 This is due to the fact that Bristol Mountain first opened in the 1960s, during the space race, and is located a few miles from the CEK Mees Observatory.
 Additionally, Challenger is a memorial trail dedicated to the 1986 Space Shuttle Challenger Disaster.

-Cross Country Skiing
+Cross-country skiing

 Bristol also has cross country skiing available at the Summit Nordic Center, consisting of two trails, one of which has snowmaking and lights for night skiing.
 The Summit Nordic Center is not directly accessible from Bristol Mountain's downhill base lodges; visitors must use the separate entrance by driving up the mountain to South Hill Road off of County Road 32.